Advertisement

 What are the best classic film noir movies?

 The essential classic film noirs are Sunset Boulevard (1950), The Maltese Falcon (1941), Out of the Past (1947), Laura (1944), and Double Indemnity (1944).
-These are the films that defined the genre.

 When was the golden age of film noir?